odoo/o-spreadsheet/doc/add_plugin.md

 For processing all commands, command will go through the functions on the plugins in this order:

 1. `allowDispatch(command: Command): CommandResult`
    Used to refuse a command and return a message.
-As soon as you return anything else than { status: "SUCCESS" }, the entire command processing stops for all plugins Here is the only way to refuse a command safely (that is, ensuring that no plugin has updated its state and possibly perverting the `undo` stack).
+As soon as you return anything else than CommandResult.Success, the entire command processing stops for all plugins Here is the only way to refuse a command safely (that is, ensuring that no plugin has updated its state and possibly perverting the `undo` stack).